San Antonio White Collar Crime Lawyers

 What are White Collar Crimes?

 When the term “white-collar crime” was first invented, most of the people accused were financial professionals.
 The word white collar refers to the professional clothing that those accused of this crime tended to wear.
 That stereotype is no longer relevant, however, although the term is still used.
 With the growth of digital technology, this type of crime has expanded.
 Now there are even more opportunities for the average citizens to be involved with white-collar crime.
+White collar criminal charges can be brought against a wide range of individuals, not just professionals, and white collar offenses are prosecuted in both state court and federal court, depending on the nature of the offense.

 The sentences for white-collar crime range widely, depending on the scale of the crime.
 Some less serious offenses are charged as Class A misdemeanors.
 These charges carry a fine of up to $4,000 and a year in prison.
 Larger crimes can be charged as first-degree felonies, which carry a sentence of up to 99 years in prison and a $10,000 fine.
-Those are clearly serious consequences that can impact the lives of you and your family.
-That is why it is so important to hire a knowledgeable attorney if accused of white-collar crime.
+Potential penalties for white collar criminal charges can include prison time, substantial fines, and other consequences, and the number of people affected and a defendant’s criminal history can influence sentencing.
+Federal charges for white collar crimes are handled in federal criminal cases, which are often more complex and severe than state cases, and may involve federal prosecutors, federal agencies, and law enforcement officers.
+Federal investigations into federal white collar crimes can last more than a year and often involve federal agents, federal investigators, and government agencies such as the federal government.

 Defending a White Collar Crime in San Antonio

 If you have been accused of a crime, a lawyer can help.
 When the crime relates to financial gain, there are a variety of ways to fight the charges.
+An experienced attorney can guide you through every stage of the criminal process and develop a strong defense strategy tailored to your case.

 It can be scary to be accused of white-collar crime.
 In some cases, you aren’t even aware that you are committing a crime, and then you find yourself dragged into a scary situation.
 Because no one was physically harmed, you might feel like there was not a “real” crime.
 However, you still need a lawyer, one who is well informed in white-collar crime and can help you fight these charges.